 I am British, not American, I say, still laughing.
 How can you not know the difference, dear boy?

 Do you see what we are saying?
 A huge man in a white coat says and turns to the men in black.
 Now, this man has the features that can instil fear.
-He needs to be the one in dark goggles and a black coat, give the lab coat to our friend with villain complex.
+He needs to be the one in dark goggles and a black coat, give the lab coat to our friend with the villain complex.
 This casting is really bad, who is in charge of allocating these men their roles?

 His reality is a bit blurry from the rest of the world.
 White Coat is saying, pointing at me.
 If he is faking it, then he is damn good at it.
 See him laughing at the threat of violence.

 The men in white coats say my memory is faulty.
 They’ve been saying this ever since I got here.
 They smile when they say it too.
 The kind of smile that says I know better than you.
-Something I smile back at them, a daring, soul-searching cold smile that says I know what they are trying to do.
-They are trying to make me admit to losing my mind and they are doing that by trying to make me lose my damn mind.
+I smile back at them, a daring, soul-searching cold smile that says I know what they are trying to do.
+They are trying to make me admit to losing my mind, and they are doing that by trying to make me lose my damn mind.
 A woman was sitting by me.
 I know it.
-I know it and I am certain of it.
+I know it, and I am certain of it.
 Not even hundreds of mousy men in white lab coats and faded black suits can intimidate me into saying otherwise.

 Where is the woman?
 What have you done to her?
 I ask them again.
-I am no longer laughing but the remnant of the laughter has dissolved into a sly smile on my lips.
+I am no longer laughing, but the remnant of the laughter has dissolved into a sly smile on my lips.

 There was no woman, they say.
 Perhaps you cannot remember much.

 They stood looking at me for a long time afterwards.
 Perhaps they hope that their silence will do a better job of convincing me.
-Perhaps silence has always done a good job of striping sanity away.
+Perhaps silence has always done a good job of stripping sanity away.

 I must admit, the medications and the several questions create a fog in my brain.
 They keep plying me with these medicines; I am not sure what they are trying to cure.
 Now my brain is swimming through the several pills, hoping I can fish out a clearer memory of her – that woman.
 How long have I been here?
 Is this their plan?
 To keep me here until I begin to forget everything?
 Forget her?
 Forget Felicity?
-Is it until I confess to some made up lies?
+Is it until I confess to some made-up lies?
 How long have I been in this tiny room?
 How long will they keep me while they do whatever it is they are doing to her?
 It seems like a long time ago since I last saw her.
 Everything seems like a long time ago — everything except Felicity and the woman.

 It was a Wednesday or a Thursday.
 One of those days when you’re unsure what to do with yourself; everyone walked a bit slower, smiled guardedly and held their frustration at the tip of their fingers, ready to unleash it on their cars’ horns, their work emails or an unfortunate waiter who served the wrong meal.
 Everyone except me.